2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-20-landing-zones.md

 You can then start migrating resources to landing zones one-by-one.
 Or if you think you're ready to take the leap, you can move your existing subscriptions to either the **Corp** or **Online** management group (which takes only a few seconds).
 The landing zone accelerator will also give you the option to move your existing subscriptions under these management groups, but you'll want to make sure that you're ready for that.
 For example, if the landing zone will prevent IP forwarding and you have a virtual router (AKA network virtual appliance, AKA NVA) in your subscription, then that router won't work anymore.
 You'll either have to disable that IP forwarding policy or rethink your architecture.

 Oh, and if you're not using landing zones or choose not to, no shame.
 I don't have hard numbers, but I'm going to assume that most organizations only use landing zones when they bring in consultants.
 When you sign up for Azure, you'll start getting a bunch of "getting started" emails about creating various resources.
-One of those emails will be encouraging you to use landing zones, but it will send you to Microsoft's inscrutable documentation at which point you'll probably close the browser in anguish.
+One of those emails will be encouraging you to use landing zones, but it will direct you to Microsoft's inscrutable documentation at which point you'll probably close the browser in anguish.
 I think Microsoft could do a much better job of explaining this very valuable tool, so I hope this post helps in that effort.

 ## Microsoft's Secret Documentation